-Last weekend, my parents generously offered to drive up and help me start packing, so on Sunday morning, I ran around the house with a yellow legal pad and pen, scribbling down what could be packed that day and what needed to wait until the following weekend.
+A year after leaving graduate school, my parents generously offered to drive up and help me start packing the house I was renting, so on Sunday morning, I ran around the house with a yellow legal pad and pen, scribbling down what could be packed that day and what needed to wait until the following weekend.
 (Pots!
 Pans!
 Photography equipment!)

 When they knocked on the door, I invited them inside, still in my PJs.
 They unloaded Home Depot’s entire inventory of cardboard boxes, packaging tape, and Rubbermaid containers before scanning my list.
 As Mom started taping up the bottoms of boxes and Dad opened the first closet, I asked what I could do to help.